Everyone in the state of Indiana is a mandated reporter. This means if you suspect child abuse or neglect, you must report it.

 More information about the Indiana Department of Child Services is available at www.in.gov/dcs.

-Common Behavior Signs and Symptoms
+Common Behaviors, Signs, and Symptoms of Abuse

 Look for these common signs of maltreatment and report as much as you know: